finalcut/finalcut.github.io/_posts/2005-05-09-unobtrusive-javascript-textarea.markdown

 onblur event handlers.
 What pain!

 I just want to enter a maxlength="x" and have it be enforced.
-Thanks to the wonders of DOM traversal this can be done as easilly as anything else.
+Thanks to the wonders of DOM traversal this can be done as easily as anything else.

 ```js